-Dr. Yousef Papadopoulos Receives 2022 Canadian Beef Industry Award for Outstanding Research and Innovation
+Dr. Kim Ominski Receives 2023 Canadian Beef Industry Award for Outstanding Research and Innovation

-A leader in forage development and sustainable livestock production has been awarded the 2022 Canadian Beef Industry Award for Outstanding Research and Innovation.
-Dr. Yousef Papadopoulos was honoured at the Canadian Beef Industry Conference, held in Penticton, British Columbia.
+CALGARY, August 16, 2023 – A leader in furthering the environmental and economic sustainability of forage-based beef cattle production systems has been awarded the 2023 Canadian Beef Industry Award for Outstanding Research and Innovation.
+Dr. Kim Ominski was honoured tonight at the Canadian Beef Industry Conference, held in Calgary, Alberta.

 For further information, contact:

 1 Legesse G; Little, S; Beauchemin, K; Ominski, K; McGeough, E; Kroebel, R; MacDonald, D; McAllister, T. (2015).
 Greenhouse gas emissions of Canadian beef production in 1981 as compared with 2011.
 Retrieved from CSIRO Publishing.

 2 Legesse, G; Cordeiro, M; Ominski, K; Beauchemin, K; Kroebel, R; McGeough, E; Pogue, S; McAllister, T. (2017).
 Water use intensity of Canadian beef production in 1981 as compared to 2011.
 Retrieved from ScienceDirect.

 3 Legesse, G; Kröbel, R; Alemu, A; Ominski, K; McGeough, E; Beauchemin, K; Chai, L; Bittman, S; McAllister, T. (2018).
 Effect of changes in management practices and animal performance on ammonia emissions from Canadian beef production in 1981 as compared to 2011.
 Retrieved from Canadian Science Publishing.

 Click here to subscribe to the BCRC Blog and receive email notifications when new content is posted.